RNA topology remolds electrostatic stabilization of viruses: INTRODUCTION

-In virtually all theoretical studies published to date, investigating the impact of electrostatic interactions on the structure and stability of simple viruses, the genome is modeled as a simple linear polyelectrolyte chain \cite{Vanderschoot,SiberZandi2010,Hagan2010,Hagan2013}.
-Nevertheless, recent experiments alluded to above, reveal the importance of RNA structure that goes beyond its polyelectrolyte nature as a linear charged chain \cite{Comas,Yoffe2008,Stockley2012,Stockley2013}.
-Intra-chain base paring, promoted by hydrogen bonding between mutually complementary nucleotides along the backbone, leads to a highly branched structure of the RNA molecule that furthermore promotes its compaction in free solution.
+While the theoretical studies of linear polymers shed some light on the overcharging phenomenon, recent experiments reveal the importance of RNA structure that goes beyond its polyelectrolyte nature as a linear charged chain \cite{Comas,Yoffe2008,Stockley2012,Stockley2013}. \rm Intra-chain base paring, promoted by hydrogen bonding between mutually complementary nucleotides along the backbone, leads to a highly branched structure of the RNA molecule that furthermore promotes its compaction in free solution.

-In this letter, we present a model that takes into account the combined effect of RNA branching and the genome-capsid protein electrostatic interactions.
-We find that the larger the inherent propensity to form branch points quantified by the fugacity, $f_b$, the larger is the optimal chain length that can be accommodated in the capsid, consistent with in vitro experiments.
+In this paper, we present a model that takes into account the combined effect of RNA branching and the genome-capsid protein electrostatic interactions.
+We find that the larger the inherent propensity to form branch points quantified by the fugacity, $f_b$, the larger is the optimal chain length that can be accommodated in the capsid, consistent with {\it in vitro} experiments.
 These results are evident from Fig.~\ref{fenergy}, showing the displacement in the position of the encapsulation free energy minimum towards longer chains as the branching fugacity increases.
 The inset to Fig.~\ref{fenergy}, showing the position of the minimum $N_{\text{min}}$ as a function of the propensity for branching $f_b$, directly demonstrates this effect.

 The figure also illustrates that the encapsulation free energy becomes more negative with increasing propensity of RNA to form branch points for a given number of monomers.
-This stabilization behavior suggests that branching is not only conducive to more efficient packing of the genome material into the virus shell, but also allows viral RNAs that have more branch points than other types of cellular RNAs \cite{Yoffe2008}, to out-compete the latter during replication in infected, susceptible host cells.
+This stabilization behavior suggests that branching is not only conducive to more efficient packing of the genome material into the virus shell, but also allows viral RNAs that have more branch points than other types of cellular RNAs \cite{Yoffe2008} to out-compete the latter during replication in infected, susceptible host cells.